Hockey Alberta’s Mission is to create positive opportunities and experiences FOR ALL PLAYERS through innovative

 Young players typically enter the game between the ages of 5-8 years through learn-to-skate and learn-to-play programs, or in the INTRO TO HOCKEY (Initiation and Novice divisions) stream.
 Regardless of what type of program where a player starts hockey, the emphasis should be on constant activity, fun and skill development.

 As players move beyond the beginner stages, they enter Atom (9-10 years) hockey and then progress to Peewee (11-12 years).
 These stages are when sport-specific skill development ramps up, along with the transfer of skills and concepts from practices to games.
 Players have the option to continue to play locally or, at the ‘Mainstream’ Peewee division, they have the option to tryout for a regional team in the AA Hockey Model.

 At this age, players begin placing a heightened focus on hockey.
 While the emphasis on individual skill development should remain high, increased attention is also given to group tactics.
 More games are scheduled, and more options are available for players depending on their level of interest and skill.
 For both male and female players, the ‘Mainstream’ model remains and uses ‘Tiering’ to offer programs for all levels of players.
-Additionally, the AA, Sports School and Male and Female Alberta Development Models (AAA) offer a higher level of development and competition for players.
+Additionally, the AA, Accredited School and Male and Female Alberta Development Models (AAA) offer a higher level of development and competition for players.
 All programs within the Female Hockey Model, as well as Recreational hockey programs, offer non-body checking options.